fl4shk/libsnowhouse/README.md

     [gcc snowhousecpu branch](https://github.com/fl4shk/gcc/tree/snowhousecpu)
   * A Picolibc port has been written for `SnowHouseCpu`:
     [picolibc snowhouse branch](https://github.com/fl4shk/picolibc/tree/snowhousecpu)
+  * This command will simulate a test program running on the CPU if you have `Verilator` installed (you also probably want `gtkwave` or `surfer` to view the simulation output):
+    * `sbt "runMain libsnowhouse.SnowHouseCpuWithDualRamSim"`

 ## *OLD STUFF*: Initial Notes: